Junshan Zhang received his Ph.D. degree

 Fulton Chair Professor since 2015.
 His research interests fall in the general field of information networks and

-data science, including communication networks, Internet of Things (IoT), Fog Computing, social networks, smart grid.
+data science, including communication networks, edge computing and machine learning for IoT, mobile social networks, smart grid.

 His current research focuses on fundamental problems in information networks and data science,

-including Fog Computing and its applications in IoT and 5G, IoT data privacy/security, optimization/control of
+including edge computing and machine learning in IoT and 5G, IoT data privacy/security,

 Prof. Zhang is a Fellow of the IEEE, and a recipient of the ONR Young Investigator Award in 2005 and